 Status: Active courses can still be offered; retired courses cannot.
 When you create a course, it is automatically set to Active.

-Self enrollment: Check to enable students to self-enroll for this course via online enrollment.
+Self enrollment: Check to enable students to self-register for this course via online enrollment.
+Self-enroll permits students to enroll in a course; Self-audit permits them to select the audit option on the Registration screen.

 - Click add faculty.